amirnn/CppCon/src/BackToBasics/Templates/ReadMe.md

 - It has now evolved to mean **"multiple definitions are permitted"**
 - Exactly one definition of a class must appear in any translation unit that uses it in such a way that the class must be complete
-- The same rules for inline variables and functions also apply to templates
+- **The same rules for inline variables and functions also apply to templates**

+The last point is really important.
+Again, inline states that it is okay to have different definitions for an entity.
+It is pertaining the applying to the templates!
+Hence, it is permissible to have different definitions for templates.
+(What does this mean?
+"Definitions for templates"?
+Does it mean Specialization?
+Yes.)

+So in other words, is it okay to have different specialization for a template?
+The answer is yes according to the last item.

 Advices on observing ODR:
 - For an **inline entity** (variable or function) that get used in a translation unit, make sure it is defined at least once somewhere in that translation unit